 ResourceSmart Schools is an award-winning Victorian Government program that assists schools to embed sustainability in everything they do.

 The ResourceSmart Schools program provides practical support to schools to reduce resource use, make cost savings, integrate sustainability into the curriculum and share learnings beyond the school gate.

-Since 2008 over 1400 schools have participated in the program.
+Since 2008, more than 1,400 schools have participated in the program.
 Together, they have:

 Getting started in the ResourceSmart Schools program is easy.
 Schools have access to a community of sustainability experts located throughout Victoria equipped with the knowledge, skills and resources to help each school get started.

 Schools are connected to sustainability networks and programs to become a more sustainable school.
 Any Victorian school can become a ResourceSmart School.

 The first step is to register your interest.
 Once a school registers interest, a Regional Coordinator will make contact to provide more information on the ResourceSmart Schools program.

 The ResourceSmart Schools program recognises and rewards schools through Sustainability Certification.

 Stars are obtained through completion of Modules and meeting benchmarks for resource use and are valid for four years.

 Schools can progress from one Star up to 5 Stars and move towards becoming a Leadership School.
 Each of the 5 Stars has specific requirements for completion.
 Schools are required to complete additional actions in the Modules and to meet and maintain resource benchmarks.